arjunmaurya10/data-science-/machine learning/readme.md

-Tnis dirctory of Machine learning with Python contains all the regression models used for ML.
+This dirctory of Machine learning with Python contains all the regression models used for ML.
 Also contains the best classifier for the regression.